alok7/LMAXAbstractQueue/README.md

-**A lockless queue for publishing implementations of "abstract-type" messages using LMAX Disruptor** We can't instantiate constructor for abstract/generic type messages.
-LMAX Disruptor requires a factory method which instantiates a buffer of new instances of messages at the start of Disruptor itself.
-This API shows how to implement LMAX queue for generic-abstract type messages.
+**A lockless queue for publishing "abstract-type" messages using LMAX Disruptor**

+*We can't instantiate constructor for abstract type messages.
+LMAX Disruptor requires a factory design to instantiate instances of messages before the onset of Disruptor itself.
+There are situations when we don't know the exact message type, which we shall be queueing, except that its abstract type which can't be instantiated.
+This API shows how to implement LMAX queue for generic-abstract type messages.*